rroxas21/presence-documentation/docs/implementation/development.md

 ### 1. VideoStreamManager

-The `VideoStreamManager` class is the central component for video handling, as shown in your implementation:
+The `VideoStreamManager` class is the central component for video handling:

 ```swift
 class VideoStreamManager: ObservableObject {